• Skip to primary navigation

 • Subscribe

 This recipe reminds me of my mum.
-She and I both are mad fans of spicy food and as a kid, I used to love having this spicy salad with her at the dinner table ❤️
+She and I both are mad fans of spicy food and I have fond memories of enjoying this spicy chutney with steaming, hot rice, and a sweet and sour mukkala pulusu - a vegan stew made with vegetables, tamarind, and jaggery.

 Jump to: